nus-cs2103-AY2021S2/tp/src/main/resources/UserGuideCopy.md

 * `add n/John Doe p/98765432`
 * `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`

 #### Adding/replacing tags to a contact: `tag`

 Adds or replaces tags to the specified contact by index.

 Format: `tag INDEX [o/OPTION] [tc/CHILDTAG]... [t/TAG]...`

 * Tags the contact at the specified INDEX.
 The index refers to the index number shown in the displayed contact list.
   The index must be a positive integer 1, 2, 3, ...

 Currently available options for the `[OPTION]` field include:
-* `rt` Replaces the currently existing tags with the given new set of tags
+* `replace` Replaces the currently existing tags with the given new set of tags

 Examples:
 *  `tag 4 t/School t/English` Adds the tags School and English to the 4th contact.
-*  `tag 2 o/rt tc/Alexa t/English` Replaces all existing tags of the 2nd contact with the child tag Alexa and the tag English.
+*  `tag 2 o/replace tc/Alexa t/English` Replaces all existing tags of the 2nd contact with the
+   child tag Alexa and the tag English.

 #### Listing all contacts : `list`